bdi

 Accessibility

-The <bdi> element has no special accessibility role.
-It purely affects visual rendering of bidirectional text.
-Screen readers will read the content in its logical order regardless of visual direction.
+<bdi> has no special accessibility role.
+It affects visual rendering only.
+Screen readers read the content in logical order regardless of visual direction.

-• <bdo> - Forces a specific text direction (overrides bidirectional algorithm)
+• <bdo> — Forces a specific text direction (override)